This post may contain affiliate links. Please read our disclosure policy.

 I’m a firm believer that stuffing isn’t just for Thanksgiving.
 It’s got so much potential for different flavor combinations that it can go with so many different meals.

 As someone who loves food, Thanksgiving is one of my favorite holidays during the year.
 The spices and herbs just taste like home so I love to incorporate those into the dishes we eat for Thanksgiving.

-I used a Ciabatta bread to make this stuffing for the extra crunch that the crust gives.
+- I used a Ciabatta bread to make this stuffing for the extra crunch that the crust gives.
 Any type of Italian or French loaf should work well, but the toasting time might need to increase depending on how soft the bread is.

-The great thing about this stuffing is that it makes a great base for anything you want to try.
+- The great thing about this stuffing is that it makes a great base for anything you want to try.
 I’m a huge fan of the flavors on their own and the bacon and onion compliment just about any flavor combination you can think of.

-I added in a little celery just for more crunch and flavor.
+- I added in a little celery just for more crunch and flavor.
 You can add carrots for more of a traditional flavor.
 Maybe try mushrooms and fennel for a great earthy taste!

-The thick cut bacon is definitely the way to go.
+- The thick cut bacon is definitely the way to go.
 It holds up more against the large bread chunks and soft veggies.
-I cut them into about 1/2 inch slices so they weren’t too small when it was cooked down and mixed together with everything else.
+I cut them into about ½ inch slices so they weren’t too small when it was cooked down and mixed together with everything else.
 It’s honestly hard not to take a bite of the bacon, onion, and celery mixture when you mix it all together.
 Just having that cook when your guests walk in will impress them immediately!

 Bacon and Onion Stuffing

-- 1 package thick cut bacon, diced
+- 1 pound thick cut bacon diced

-- 2 tbsp butter
+- 2 tablespoons butter

-- 1 sweet onion, diced
+- 1 sweet onion diced

-- 2 stalks celery, diced
+- 2 stalks celery diced

-- 1/2 tsp ground sage
+- 1/2 teaspoon ground sage

-- 1/2 tsp dried parsley
+- 1/2 teaspoon dried parsley

-- 1/2 tsp dried rosemary
+- 1/2 teaspoon dried rosemary

-- 1/2 tsp dried thyme
+- 1/2 teaspoon dried thyme

-- 1/2 tsp salt
+- 1/2 teaspoon salt

-- 1/4 tsp pepper
+- 1/4 teaspoon pepper

 - 2 cups chicken broth

-- 1 egg, beaten
+- 1 egg beaten

 - Preheat oven to 375F.
 Place bread cubes on a large cookie sheet with a silicon mat or lightly spray.
 Bake for 10-15 minutes until the bread becomes golden brown and toasted all the way through mixing half way through.